-Table 4: Excess temperature over 160 °C (320 °F) for longer than 15 min.
+Table 4: Excess temperature over 160 °C (320 °F) and/or the operating limit for longer than 15 min.
 Step Procedure 1 The whole oil system must be inspected, repaired or overhauled in accord- ance with the BRP-Rotax instructions for continued airworthiness.
 2 Inspect all further systems for correct functioning.
 3 Carry out detailed inspection of the affected engine components.
 4 The whole oil system (oil cooler, oil lines) must be inspected.
 5 Cut oil filter housing and inspect filter mat for foreign matter.
 6 Carry out oil change.